"Trust yourself. You know more than you think you do."

 In the passive direction, intuition is ignored or distrusted.

-- You dismiss your gut feelings as irrational.
+- We dismiss gut feelings as irrational.

 Near Enemies of Intuition

-Near enemies are false versions of a quality that can look similar on the surface but come from a different place inside.
+Near enemies are false versions of a quality that look similar on the surface but come from a different place inside.

 Wishful Thinking Disguised as Intuition